 Eligibility

-Permanent employees who are scheduled to work an average of at least 20 hours per week are eligible for paid vacation following the introductory period
+Permanent employees who are scheduled to work an average of at least 20 hours per week are eligible for paid vacation following the introductory period.

 Amount of Vacation

 Permanent employees accrue vacation per payperiod (biweekly).
 The vacation accrual rate is based on length of employment, as follows for full-time employees (part-time employees are pro-rated)*